seqan/seqan/manual/source/Tutorial/Algorithms/Alignment/MultipleSequenceAlignment.rst

 Computing MSAs with SeqAn
 -------------------------

-The SeqAn library gives you access to the engine of SeqAn::T-Coffee :cite:`Rausch2008`, a powerful and efficient MSA algorithm based on the progressive alignment strategy.
+The SeqAn library gives you access to the engine of seqan2::T-Coffee :cite:`Rausch2008`, a powerful and efficient MSA algorithm based on the progressive alignment strategy.
 The easiest way to compute multiple sequence alignments is using the function :dox:`globalMsaAlignment`.
 The following example shows how to compute a global multiple sequence alignment of proteins using the :dox:`Blosum62` scoring matrix with gap open penalty ``-11`` and gap extension penalty ``-1``.